Yaazarai/Volumetric-HRC/README.md

 https://github.com/user-attachments/assets/62730957-4870-4e41-8107-40b75a5bc0b6

-Vanill RC + Bilinear-Fix for reference with a 1px light on as 512x512 scene with 4x the ray-density (200ms).
+Vanilla RC + Bilinear-Fix for reference with a 1px light on as 512x512 scene with 4x the ray-density (200ms).
 The results are not even comparable.

 <img width="1016" height="1024" alt="image" src="https://github.com/user-attachments/assets/75b6ce05-5f7c-4cab-8767-353c44d55125" />